Katherin Nuevo

 Katherin Nuevo Segura (born 24 October 2002) is a Cuban sprint canoeist.

 She qualified at the 2020 Summer Olympics, in the C-1 200 meters, and C-2 500 meters.

 She competed at the 2019 ICF Canoe Sprint World Championships. and at the 2021 Canoe Sprint World Cup.
+At the 2021 ICF Canoe Sprint World Championships, Nuevo and her partner Yarisleidis Cirilo won gold medals in the women’s C-2 200m event.

+In 2022, Nuevo competed at the ICF Canoe Sprint World Championships in Halifax, Canada, where she and her partner, Yarisleidis Cirilo, qualified for the C2-500 A final after winning their heat, but ultimately came last in the final.